abrahamchan/PPTChecker/README.md

-# PPTChecker - Powerpoint Checker
+# PPTChecker - PowerPoint Checker

 PPTChecker is a tool to check the format of your PowerPoint presentations so that they can be optimized to better engage with your audience!